-A link between the city and nature, the Lachine Canal is located in the southwest section of Montreal.
-Its 14.5-kilometre urban route runs between the Old Port and Lake Saint-Louis, a navigable waterway punctuated by five locks.
-Along its banks, a linear green urban park is lined with vestiges of the industrial era when the canal boomed.
-Throughout the year, a varied schedule of activities makes this historic site a great place to experience with family or friends.
+The Lachine Canal is an iconic jewel located in the southwest of Montreal.
+Its 13.5-kilometre path runs between the Old Port and Lake Saint-Louis.
+The navigable waterway, the green urban park lined with industrial vestiges and the various activities on its banks make this site a great place to share.

 Strategically located on the fur trade route, this storage building recounts the lives of the voyageurs.
 Stop in at this enchanting waterfront setting in Lachine and discover the inner workings of the trade that helped shape Canada.